A Conditional GAN for Tabular Data Generation with Probabilistic Sampling of Latent Subspaces: Tabular Data Generation with

-Similarly to all cluster-based normalizers (including the Gaussian Mixtures, like VGM), the scaler of Eq.~\ref{eq:mms} may assign very similar scaled values to variables that are actually very different.
-For example, the maximum value of a feature among the samples of the same cluster will be always transformed to $1$ (and the minimum to $-1$); this applies to \textit{all} clusters.
-For this reason, it is crucial that the Generator quickly learns to output correct cluster labels, so that the transformation can be inverted correctly.
-This requirement is sufficiently resolved by appropriately structuring the loss function of the Generator (see Subsection \ref{ssec:loss}).
+Similarly to all cluster-based normalizers (like VGM), Eq.~\ref{eq:mms} may assign similar scaled values to variables that are actually different.
+For example, the maximum value of a feature among the samples of the same cluster will always be transformed to $1$ (and the minimum to $-1$); this applies to all clusters.
+Consequently, it is crucial that the Generator quickly learns to output correct cluster labels, so that the transformation can be inverted correctly.
+This requirement is satisfied by appropriately structuring the loss function of the Generator.

-The proposed method addresses the aforementioned challenges, since it transforms a continuous column in a way that: i) does not append redundant columns to the dataset, and ii) captures different modes in the underlying data distribution, due to its cluster-aware nature.
+The proposed method addresses the aforementioned challenges, since it transforms a continuous column in a way that: i) does not append redundant columns to the dataset (as VGM does), and ii) captures different modes in the underlying data distribution, due to its cluster-aware nature.

 Regarding the discrete columns $X^d$, \ganname{} applies a typical one-hot transformation $h(X^d)$.
-One-hot encoding is also applied to both the class and cluster labels.
+One-hot encoding is also applied to the class and cluster labels.

-After these actions take place, the transformed vector representation $\tranx_i$ of an input sample $\realx_i$ is defined by the concatenation ($\oplus$) of the transformed continuous and discrete variables, with its one-hot cluster and class labels:
+After these transformations take place, the vector representation $\tranx_i$ of an input sample $\realx_i$ is defined by the concatenation ($\oplus$) of the transformed continuous and discrete variables, with its one-hot cluster and class labels:

 Due to the length of the one-hot discrete columns $|h(\cdot)|$, the dimensionality of the transformed samples now increases to $|\tranx_i|=n_c+\sum_{i=1}^{n_d}|h(X^d_i)|+k+|h(y_i)|$.